Medical expert of the article

 Penicillin-resistant strains of Staphylococcus aureus |

-* Count on the ideal, not the actual body weight, if the patient is obese.
-When appointing vancomycin, it is necessary to control its concentration in the blood serum if the dose exceeds 2 g for 24 h. ++ If endocarditis of enterococcal etiology lasts more than 3 months and causes large vegetations or vegetations on prosthetic valves, treatment should be performed more than 6 weeks.
-Some clinicians add gentamicin 1 mg / kg IV after 8 hours for 3-5 days in patients with a native valve.
+* Calculate the ideal, not the actual body weight if the patient is obese.
+When prescribing vancomycin, its concentration in the blood serum should be monitored if the dose exceeds 2 g in 24 hours. ++ If enterococcal endocarditis lasts more than 3 months and causes large vegetations or vegetations on prosthetic valves, treatment should be carried out for more than 6 weeks.
+Some clinicians add gentamicin 1 mg/kg IV every 8 hours for 3-5 days in patients with a native valve.

-Surgical treatment (surgical treatment, valve plastic or prosthetics) is often indicated in an abscess, persisting infection, despite antimicrobial therapy (persistent positive blood cultures or recurrent embolisms), or severe valvular regurgitation.
+Surgical treatment (debridement, valve repair, or replacement) is often indicated for abscess, persistent infection despite antimicrobial therapy (persistently positive blood cultures or recurrent emboli), or severe valvular regurgitation.

-The timing of surgical intervention requires clinical experience.
-If heart failure caused by a potentially correctable lesion is aggravated (especially when the process is caused by Staphylococcus aureus, Gram-negative bacteria or fungi), surgical treatment may be required immediately after a 24-72-hour course of antimicrobial therapy.
-In patients with prosthetic valves, surgical treatment may be required in the following cases:
+Timing of surgical intervention requires clinical judgment.
+If heart failure caused by a potentially correctable lesion worsens (especially when caused by Staphylococcus aureus, Gram-negative bacteria, or fungi), surgical treatment may be required immediately after a 24- to 72-hour course of antimicrobial therapy.
+In patients with prosthetic valves, surgical treatment may be required in the following situations:

-- TTE demonstrates splitting of the valve or presence of a near-valve abscess;
+- TTE demonstrates valve clefting or presence of perivalvular abscess;

 - valve dysfunction causes heart failure;

-After starting therapy, patients with penicillin-susceptible streptococcal endocarditis usually feel better, and fever decreases within 3-7 days.
-Fever may persist for other reasons unrelated to infection (for example, due to drug allergy, phlebitis, the formation of a heart attack due to embolism).
+After initial therapy, patients with penicillin-susceptible streptococcal endocarditis usually feel better and their fever resolves within 3 to 7 days.
+Fever may persist for reasons other than infection (eg, drug allergy, phlebitis, embolic infarction).
 Patients with staphylococcal endocarditis usually respond more slowly to treatment.

-Relapse in most cases occurs within 4 weeks.
-Sometimes repeated antibiotic therapy is effective, in other cases surgical treatment of infective endocarditis is necessary.
-In patients without prosthetic valves, the resumption of endocarditis after 6 weeks is usually the result of a new infection, rather than a relapse.
-Even after successful antimicrobial therapy, sterile embolisms and valve ruptures can occur for up to 1 year.
+Recurrence occurs within 4 weeks in most cases.
+Sometimes repeated antibiotic therapy is effective; in other cases, surgical treatment of infective endocarditis is necessary.
+In patients without prosthetic valves, recurrence of endocarditis after 6 weeks is usually the result of a new infection rather than a relapse.
+Even after successful antimicrobial therapy, sterile emboli and valve rupture may occur for up to 1 year.

-Antimicrobial prophylaxis is recommended to patients in high and moderate risk of infective endocarditis before procedures associated with bacteremia and subsequent infective endocarditis.
-In most cases, a single dose of a drug shortly before the procedure is effective.
+Antimicrobial prophylaxis is recommended for patients at high and moderate risk of infective endocarditis prior to procedures associated with bacteremia and subsequent infective endocarditis.
+In most cases, a single dose given shortly before the procedure is effective.